Michael von Faulhaber: Opposition to Nazi policies

 In June 1933, Faulhaber complained to Hitler about acts of violence against Catholic journeymen that had taken place in Munich and the arrest of almost one hundred priests.
 He protested that the religious freedom of the church could be threatened by such acts even though the Church had made public expressions of loyalty to the state and a willingness to participate in it.
 Later in the year he complained also to the Bavarian State Chancellery about curbs introduced by the new regime.
 In June 1937, he condemned the arrest of the Jesuit priest Rupert Mayer during a sermon.
-The Catholic Church opposed then, as now, sterilization.
-When the Nazis proposed introducing compulsory sterilization of people afflicted with certain diseases or disabilities in January 1934 he again protested.
+The Catholic Church opposed then, as now, sterilisation.
+When the Nazis proposed introducing compulsory sterilisation of people afflicted with certain diseases or disabilities in January 1934 he again protested.
 The German Bishops asked that Catholics in relevant occupations should not be forced to act against their conscience and Church teachings.
 The Nazis were hostile to the perceived criticism of the German bishops and accused them of encouraging disobedience.
 Faulhaber responded by asserting: